flyingsl0ths/opengl-template/README.md

 A simple OpenGL (3.3.0) template used to get something up and running on most Linux distros as well as NixOs using C++17

+## Running

+A simple bash script `run.sh` is included (and meant to be run from the `build` directory) in order to run the example code

 ## Setup

 ### NixOs